elizaveta-gvozdina/marketplace-analytics/README.md

 <br>

 <h1 id="data-engineering">🛠️ Data Engineering</h1>

 This section outlines the engineering work behind the data, including its preparation, transformation, and modelling, ensuring it is reliable, well-structured, and ready for analysis and reporting.

 ## Data Cleaning
-The raw data from the source datasets is cleaned using the following script:
+The raw data from the source datasets is cleaned using the following notebook: ➡️[Data Preprocessing Notebook](./elt_scripts/data_preprocessing.ipynb)

-- 🔗[Data Preprocessing Notebook](./elt_scripts/data_preprocessing.ipynb) - checks for missing or duplicate values and corrects formatting issues.
+**What’s inside:**
+- Dataset structure review and data quality validation (missing values, duplicates, key integrity)
+- Data cleaning and standardisation (formatting, encoding)
+- Distribution analysis of key metrics to inform dashboard design
+- Preparation and export of cleaned data for PostgreSQL

 ## ELT
-The data is ingested, normalized, and loaded into PostgreSQL using a **Python** 🔗[ELT Pipeline](./elt_scripts/ELT_pipeline.py), which executes the 🔗[SQL scripts](./sql_scripts/):
+The data is ingested, normalized, and loaded into PostgreSQL using a **Python** ➡️[ELT Pipeline](./elt_scripts/ELT_pipeline.py), which executes the ➡️[SQL scripts](./sql_scripts/):

 - `create_db.sql:` defines the database schema, tables, constraints, and **indexes** on PKs, FKs, and temporal columns (**DDL**)